 - TESOL Press Common Core State Standards Book Series

-Books in this series, which is edited by Luciana C. de Oliveira, provide classroom teachers with practical ideas for engaging K-12 English learners and helping to succeed with the Common Core (CCSS).
-The five books will cover the CCSS in English language arts; mathematics; and literacy in history/social studies, science and technical subjects.
-Two have been published, and the other three will appear later in 2014 and early 2015.
+Books in this series, edited by Luciana C. de Oliveira, provide classroom teachers with practical ideas for engaging K–12 English learners and helping to succeed with the Common Core (CCSS).
+The five books cover the CCSS in English language arts; mathematics; and literacy in history/social studies, science, and technical subjects.
+Three have been published, and the other two will appear later in 2015.

 - Virtual Seminar: Changes in the Expertise of ESL Professionals in the Era of New Standards (18 June 2014)